shikokuchuo/nanonext/README.md

 In such a case, using `call_aio()` confirms that the operation has completed (or it will wait for completion) and calls the return value of the function, which may typically be NULL or an exit code.

+The {mirai} package <https://shikokuchuo.net/mirai/> (available on CRAN) uses {nanonext} as the back-end to provide asynchronous execution of arbitrary R code using the RPC model.

 [« Back to ToC](#table-of-contents)